maxammann/maplibre-architecture/Terminology-across-platforms.md

 ## Platform-specific naming conventions

-These differences in terminology have led to a number of differences in the libraries’ public APIs, as illustrated in the following table. 🛣 denotes a term used in a client of the Mapbox Directions API that is used together with a GL library (Mapbox GL Directions, MapboxDirections.swift, Mapbox Java Services).
+These differences in terminology have led to a number of differences in the libraries’ public APIs, as illustrated in the following table. 🛣 denotes a term used in a client of the Mapbox Directions API that is used together with a GL library (Mapbox GL Directions, MapboxDirections.swift, Mapbox Java SDK).

 | Web | iOS/macOS | Android | Qt |
 | --- | --- | --- | --- |